 - change your notification preferences;

-- remove data providers from your account (verified identity, verified address); or
+- remove data providers (verified identity, verified address); or

 Rights of access and correction

 Under the Privacy Act 1993, you have the right to access and to request correction of any of your personal information provided to us.
 If you wish to see the personal information we have stored in connection with your use of the RealMe service, or if you wish to request correction of such personal information (and you are unable to do so from the RealMe website), please contact theRealMe Help Desk.
 The RealMe Help Desk may require proof of your identity before it is able to provide you with this information.